Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 The Nara extends their shadow and links it to another person (or their shadow) and links themselves to a target, which gives the Nara total control over their target’s movement and actions for as long as the connection can be maintained.
 The control requires a lot of chakra, however, and targets can eventually break free with sustained resistance.

  - Type: Ninjutsu, Rank D
- - Chakra: 12 + X * 4
+ - Chakra: 10 + X * 2 + Y * 5
- - Range: CHA/8
+ - Range: 5 + CHA/10
  - Upkeep: 5
  - Speed: 15
  - Seal Speed: 6

-Effects: X is the number of times you’ve previously used this jutsu in the present battle.
+Effects: Y is the number of times you’ve previously used this jutsu in the present battle.
 You gain control over your target’s actions, and while you maintain this jutsu’s Upkeep, they can take no action which requires physical movement or control of their own body (including, and up to, being unable to Rest), save for talking; however, your target can try to resist your control.

 While caught, the following effects apply:
  - They can not move, however if you move, they move in a way that is mirrored to you; if you move toward them, they move toward you.
 If you turn left, they turn right, etc. However, if you move (or are forced to move) away from them beyond double this jutsu’s range, your shadow is severed from them and this jutsu ends.